-Overview about Windows Server upgrades
+Overview of Windows Server upgrades

 Upgrade.
 Also known as an "in-place upgrade".
 You move from an older version of the operating system to a newer version, while staying on the same physical hardware.
 This is the method we will be covering in this section.